How to Pronounce My Name

 Georgia Institute of Technology

-I'm a Robotics Ph.D. student at
+I'm a 2nd-year Ph.D. student in Robotics at

 advised by Prof. Lu Gan.